DimitriosDoudesis/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Postdoctoral Research Fellow in **Data Science/Precision Medicine** at The University of Edinburgh.
-I studied **Statistics** at The Athens University of Economics and Business (2017), and completed an MSc in **Medical Statistics** at The University of Southampton (2018).
-I did my PhD in **Data Science/Precision Medicine** at The University of Edinburgh (2022).
-I have previously worked as a Data Analyst at PREDICTA S.A. (former SPSS BI GREECE S.A.).
+I am currently a Postdoctoral Research Fellow and Lecturer of the Health Data Science course at The University of Edinburgh, where I specialize in **Data Science** and **Precision Medicine**.
+I hold a Bachelor's degree in **Statistics** from The Athens University of Economics and Business (2017) and a Master's degree in **Medical Statistics** from The University of Southampton (2018).
+In 2022, I completed my PhD in **Data Science** at The University of Edinburgh.

-My research interests are machine learning, deep learning, medical statistics, cardiology and R Shiny app development as clinical decision-support tools.
+Prior to this, I worked as a Data Analyst at PREDICTA S.A. (formerly SPSS BI GREECE S.A.).
+My research interests lie in the fields of machine learning, deep learning, medical statistics, cardiology, and the development of R Shiny apps as clinical decision-support tools.